scanner docs insights pricing sign in

 The technical version

-For advanced security, VaultProof uses zero-knowledge proofs (ZK proofs) written in Noir and verified with Barretenberg.
-The ZK circuit proves three things without revealing any sensitive data:
+For authorization, VaultProof uses cryptographic proofs that verify three things without revealing any sensitive data:

 1. Ownership